ashtonw7/writing-with-no-purpose/posts/better-person.md

 ---
-title: '8 Tips to Be a Better Person'
+title: '8 Ways to Be a Better Person'
 slug: 'better-person'
 author: 'Ashton Winters'
 quote: 'So last Halloween I couldn’t remember if the phrase “like taking candy from a baby” meant something was really easy or really hard.
 I don’t have kids so I didn’t really have a scope of reference on how strong or clever babies are.'